parthkhopkar/mdla-sdk/docs/source/user_docs/dla_setup.rst

 =======================

 1. Obtain necessary hardware: This SDK assumes that you are working on a desktop computer with Micron FPGA boards.
 For example: AC-511 and EX-750.
 2. Install pico-computing tools and Micron DLA SDK.
-Check section [1.](#1-installation)
+Check section :doc:`installation`
 3. Run a sample example.
 Check sections [3.](#3-getting-started-inference-on-microndla-hardware) and [4.](#4-getting-started-inference-on-microndla-hardware-with-c)
 4. Create your own application